qmachine/qmachine/docs/local-sandbox.rst

 Ruby
 ----

-There are instructions for using the minimal Rack_-based implementation available :doc:`here <rack-app>`.
+There are instructions for using the minimal "teaching version" :doc:`here <rack-app>`.
+Notes on using the :doc:`ruby-gem` are forthcoming.

 .. --------------------------